Quick Links

 We are musicians!

-At Burrington Cof E Primary School we believe that music is an integral part of everyday life and as such, we seek to provide children with as many opportunities to develop their musical skills as possible and to develop a love of music.
+At Burrington Cof E Primary School we believe that music is an integral part of everyday life and as such, we seek to provide children with as many opportunities to develop their musical skills as possible and to nurture a love of music.
+We love music and value its power to delight, soothe, transform and enhance life in all its fullness.
+Music is for everyone.

-At the heart of our aims, and with our dedication to upholding our school vision, is the desire to provide inspirational musical learning experiences which promote and build confidence, cooperation and a life-long love of music.
+At the heart of our aims is the desire to provide inspirational musical learning experiences which promote and build confidence, cooperation and a life-long love of music.

 The arts are a vital aspect of society and we aim to help all children, regardless of race, gender, culture or class, be given equal opportunities to develop the knowledge, skills and attitudes to ensure they obtain the cultural capital necessary to become successful, educated citizens.
 Music has an important part to play in this.

 To ensure children receive a comprehensive, progressive and enriching music curriculum, we follow a clear, planned and sequenced scheme of work, underpinned by the National Curriculum.
-We are currently in the initial stages of incorporating the new Model Music Curriculum into our school curriculum.
+We are currently in the initial stages of incorporating the new Model Music Curriculum into our school curriculum and are trialing a new scheme of work in Key Stage 2.

 Implementation